-The Board currently comprises the Chairman, who acts in an executive capacity, one further executive Director and three non-executive Directors.
-The names of the Directors together with their biographical details are set out on page 16.
+The Board currently comprises the Chairman, who acts in an executive capacity, one further executive Director and four non-executive Directors.
+The names of the Directors together with their biographical details are set out on pages 20 and 21.
 Mr R E Freshwater and Mr A M Freshwater are not independent by virtue of their membership of the Freshwater family.
-The Board acknowledges that, in view of his length of service, Mr D Davis is not technically independent.
-In the circumstances there is no senior independent director appointment.
+The Board acknowledges that, in view of his length of service, Mr D Davis is technically not independent.
+Mr A E Bude is considered by the board to meet the criteria of independence.